 How To Attract Talent In Times Of Workforce Shortages

 America is facing a crisis.
 As baby boomers retire in droves, critical skills and institutional knowledge are walking out the door.
-At the same time, the skills and expectations of younger generations of workers don’t always align with employer needs.
+At the same time, the skills and expectations of younger generations of workers don’t always align with employers’ needs.
 The result?
 Over 10 million vacant jobs that employers are struggling to fill with qualified candidates.
+The growing workforce shortage continues to spread in the United States.

 This widening skills gap spells trouble for organizations across every state and industry.
 Without the right talent, companies can’t innovate, meet customer demands, or reach their full potential.
-As open positions stay unfilled for longer periods, productivity and revenue suffer.
+As open positions stay unfilled for longer periods, productivity and revenue suffer due to the ever-increasing workforce shortage.

 How do organizations begin to shorten the gap between their needs and the available talent pool – and how can they fast-track the onboarding process for new hires to ensure a smooth transition into their roles?